 Summary: No academic qualification required for Specified Skills!
 Aim to pass The Specified Skills Evaluation Exam and the Japanese language test

-Anyone over the age of 18 can take the Specified Skills test.
+If you are over 18 years old, you can take the Specified Skills exam.

-However, the application form for Specified Skills has a "career history" section where you can write about your past work.
+However, Specified Skills applications have a "Biographical Background" column where you write about your past work.

-If you write something in your resume that is not true, you will be guilty of falsifying your resume.
+If you write something that is different from the facts in your career, you will be guilty of career fraud.

-To become specified skilled workers, you must pass two exams: The Specified Skills Evaluation Exam and a Japanese language exam.
+To become a Specified Skilled Workers, you must pass two exams: The Specified Skills Evaluation Exam and Japanese exams.

-If you are transitioning from Technical Intern Training (ii) to Specified Skills, you do not need to take the exam.
+If you want to move from Technical Intern Training (ii) to Specified Skills, you don't need to take an exam.

-If the fields of work Technical Intern Training (ii) and Specified Skills are different, you should take The Specified Skills Evaluation Exam for the field in which you want to work.
+If you work in different fields in Technical Intern Training (ii) and Specified Skills, take a The Specified Skills Evaluation Exam in the field you want to work in.

-You can apply for Specified Skills regardless of your educational background.
+Specified Skills can challenge you regardless of your educational background.

-If you are interested in working in Japan, please give it a try!
+If you want to work in Japan, please give it a try!

 About us, JAC